 Your nonprofit tax forms are due on the 15th day of the 5th month after the conclusion of the nonprofit’s fiscal year.
 For the majority of nonprofits, who operate on the calendar fiscal year, your tax forms are due on May 15th unless you’ve specifically requested an extension.

-Who has access to my nonprofit’s 990?
+Who has access to my nonprofit’s Form 990?

-When you send your completed 990 to the IRS, they’re not the only one who will have access to the documents.
-All Form 990s are publicly available documents, meaning anyone can read the data.
-Some companies, like Guidestar, use these documents to provide donors with additional information about the nonprofits they’re interested in supporting.
+When you send your completed 990 to the IRS, they’re not the only entity that will have access to the documents.
+All Form 990s are publicly available documents, meaning anyone can read the information from your forms.
+This means a couple of things for your nonprofit:

-1. Why You File Nonprofit Taxes
+Why You File the Nonprofit Form 990

 Nonprofit tax forms are designed to help ensure organizations are acting honestly and with integrity.
 Unfortunately, nonprofits have historically been used to cover up fraudulent and devious actions.

 Take, for instance, the story of the Key Worldwide Foundation, as explained by Nonprofit Quarterly.
 This foundation paraded as a nonprofit organization whose noble mission was to “provide education that would normally be unattainable to underprivileged students.”
-However, as honest as their actions may have seemed on paper at first, a closer look at their 2016 Form 990 showed that the actions of the organization were actually riddled with fraud.
+However, as honest as their actions may have seemed on paper, a closer look at their 2016 Form 990 showed that the actions of the organization were actually riddled with fraud.

 In their paperwork, the foundation claimed to have been paying $1.9 million to worthy causes, such as a tutoring program in Oakland to help underserved students with their educational initiatives.
 However, when the Oakland school district was contacted, they claimed to have no knowledge of such programs.